Junpeng-Wang/spark-CS190.1x/README.md

+BerkeleyX: CS190.1x Scalable Machine Learning

-s course introduces the statistical and algorithmic principles required to develop scalable machine learning pipelines, and provides hands-on experience using Apache Spark.
+This course introduces the statistical and algorithmic principles required to develop scalable machine learning pipelines, and provides hands-on experience using Apache Spark.

 Week 1:
 Lecture 1 provides a course overview and presents core machine learning and mathematical concepts.